Body Cameras for Process Servers

 Confirmation of service

 If evidence is filmed it is very hard for the defendant to claim that papers were not served.
-Should an individual claim that documents were not served or that service was improper, a body camera can support the Process Server’s work.
+Should an individual claim that documents were not served or that service was improper, a body camera can support the process serving company’s work.
 Validated video footage can be used as proof in helping the judicial system reduce the number of false declarations about the service never taking place and claims of improper service.

 Cameras have been found to deter aggression.
 When members of the public know they are being recorded they may be more reluctant to use threatening or malicious behaviour.

 If the body camera doesn’t act a deterrent to an angry and aggressive individual, the video evidence may help the Process Server when claiming threats or violence against them.

 The extra precaution of a Body camera can help ensure a successful service to clients.
 Video proof can be used to offer confidence in a legal case, particularly if dealing with a difficult defendant.

 The cameras should be used for professional use and only watched and evidenced if the service was contested or bad behaviour had taken place.
 Care of footage should be taken to protect integrity and respect privacy of the individuals involved.

 As with all surveillance technologies, those using body cams need to abide by the Data Protection Act.
 You must ensure all data is encrypted and that the cameras comply with GDPR, which requires the processing of personal data to be lawful, fair and transparent.